imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing.md

 In this chapter, we will learn:

-- How to build our very own "offline air-gapped computer",
+- How to build our very own "offline air-gapped computer"

 - Why I prefer using SD Cards over USB Keys when transferring information from our normal "online computer" over to our  "offline computer"